 - 1st April – 30th September: 7am – 7pm

-For more information on opening times and visiting St. Peter’s Basilica, see the official webpage from the Vatican here.
+For more on visiting St. Peter’s Basilica, see the official page.

 What to see and do at the Vatican